ngonalex/custom-compiler/README.md

 Totally not a Swift Compiler
 =======================================
+*Backend docs in backend folder
 ## Building

 Compile subprojects by giving their paths and task names defined in the respective BUILD files to `bazel build`.